Do I need home insurance if I live in a council house?

 The council is not responsible for the contents insurance for your council house because they are not responsible for taking care of your belongings - you are.
 If you want to protect your possessions, you'll need to arrange and pay for your own contents insurance.

-What does council building insurance cover?
+What does council buildings insurance cover?

 Do I need contents insurance as a council tenant?